 Take Home Packs are a great resource for substitute teachers to have in case they discover extra time on their hands.
 They are also great if there is a sudden teacher absence and there are no lesson plans.
 The Packs can be used with the books they include or with other books in the classroom library.

 Are you looking for Take Home Packs that support reading comprehension both in and out of the classroom?
-Visit the Take Home Packs page for more information about our Take Home Packs for grades PreK-6.
+For more information visit our Take Home Packs page for grades PreK-6.